 Come to the edge.

 It’s too high!

 COME TO THE EDGE

 And they came

-It is the creative brief that can give us the confidence to take that step over the edge.
+The creative brief can give us the confidence to take that step over the edge.